fsciortino/Aurora/docs/tutorial.rst

 :py:func:`~aurora.nbi_neutrals.bt_rate_maxwell_average` shows how beam-thermal Maxwell-averaged rates can be obtained; :py:func:`~aurora.nbi_neutrals.tt_rate_maxwell_average` shows the equivalent for thermal-thermal Maxwell-averaged rates.

 Finally, :py:func:`~aurora.nbi_neutrals.get_NBI_imp_cxr_q` shows how flux-surface-averaged charge exchnage recombination rates between an impurity ion of charge `q` with NBI neutrals (all populations, fast and thermal) can be computed for use in Aurora forward modeling.
-For more details, please feel free to contact Francesco Sciortino (sciortino-at-psfc.mit.edu).
+For more details, feel free to contact Francesco Sciortino (sciortino-at-psfc.mit.edu).